cagov/design-system/components/step-list/readme.md

 - Lines connecting all the circled numbers
 - A title for each step
 - Detail for each step
-  - You can use hyperlinks in the detail space.
+  - You can use hyperlinks in the detail space
-  - You cannot use bullet points in the detail space.
+  - You cannot use bullet points in the detail space

+State processes can be complicated and opaque.
 The step list shows all the steps in a process.
-State processes can be complicated and opaque.
 The step list makes these processes visible, even when some steps do not require people to act.

 ## When and how to use it